-Company Group No. of years audited by the firm / 14 (since 1990) 14 (since 1990) Total no. of years in which it has been audited 100% 100%
+Company Group No. of years audited by the firm / 15 (since 1990) 15 (since 1990) Total no. of years in which it has been audited 100% 100% iii.2) The Appointments and Remuneration

 The Appointments and Remuneration Committee was established by Abengoa's Board of Directors on February 24, 2003, and its Internal Regulations were approved at the same time.